-The Spring Sixty is our early season Sportive which takes place this year on Sunday 11th March 2018, always widely anticipated as it is one of the first of the year.
+The Spring Sixty is our early season Sportive which takes place this year on Sunday 10th March 2019, always widely anticipated as it is one of the first of the year.
 A real Classic!
 The event helps to raise funds for our chosen charity each year.
-This years charity is the Autism Families Support Group.
+This year’s local charity will be confirmed very soon.

 The Spring Sixty is always a lively event with some of the local racers (its not a race) looking to test their legs and strength before the racing season gets to full blown stage and the endurance and leisure riders looking to improve on their time last year and in turn getting excited as this is the first local sportive of the year, no matter what type of rider you are you will always be assured of a warm welcome at The Spring Sixty.

 The weather has been unpredictable over the years, we have had sunshine, rain, wind or snow and sometimes all of those at the same time although The Spring Sixty has never been about good weather, its about seeing if your winter training has worked or kicking off your leisure season, either way setting your goals and expectations for the year ahead!

 The distance is 60k (see what we done there!) over rolling South Armagh and North Louth countryside.
 We purposely designed the course to be fairly fast and not too challenging no ‘Killer Hills’ to be found here!.
 The event starts at Carrickcruppen Clubhouse at 10.00am sharp and registration will be open at 9am were you can also grab a tea or coffee and have the craic before the off.